 Tagliabue has been associated with Georgetown for more than 60 years.

-A college basketball star and Rhodes scholar finalist, he began serving on the board of directors in 2006 and was elected chair in 2009, stepping down in 2015 but remaining a member.
+A college basketball star and Rhodes scholar finalist, he began serving on the board of directors in 2006 and was elected chair in 2009, stepping down in 2015 but remaining a vice chair until 2018.

 He and his wife, Chandler, have been generous donors to the university for decades, supporting numerous Georgetown programs, efforts and initiatives.